ipfs/specs/IPIP/0000-gateway-tar-response-format.md

 One discussed alternative would be to support uncompressed ZIP files.
 However, TAR and TAR-related libraries are already supported and implemented for UnixFS files.
-Therefore, the addition of a TAR response format is facilitated.
+Therefore, the addition of a TAR response format is facilitated, while introduction of ZIP would increase implementation complexity.

 In addition, we considered supporting [Gzipped TAR](https://github.com/ipfs/go-ipfs/pull/9034).
 However, there it may be a vector for DOS attacks since compression requires high CPU power.